Des Kelly: Outside journalism

 Kelly is patron of the Great Britain Blind Football team and opened the new Royal National College for the Blind Paralympic Centre in Hereford.
 He was also a member of the Jaguar Sports Academy and on the judging panel for the Laureus World Sports Awards.

 Kelly has also been an Executive Consultant for the PR agency Hill & Knowlton and director of the internet company Fast Web Media.
 At Hill and Knowlton he was Master of Ceremonies at various corporate nights involving supermodels Jerry Hall and Petra Nemcova at the Cannes Festival; the football manager Arsène Wenger in Switzerland, the BBC Match of the Day team, Cilla Black, chef Antony Worrall Thompson, the cricketers Nasser Hussein and Jeff Thomson and footballer Marcel Desailly.

 He has completed two London Marathons, the Network Q Rally of Great Britain twice, the Arctic Rally three times, the Belgium Bianchi Rally and others.
 He took part in the world's first two-seater F1 race with Fernando Alonso at Donington Park.
 He completed in the 2007 Isle of Wight Round The Island race on board an Extreme 40 sailing boat, made a solo parachute jump for MENCAP, has run with the bulls in Pamplona and climbed Kilimanjaro as part of a Football League team raising funds for Marie Curie Cancer Care in the summer of 2011.

 Personal

 Kelly lives in Bristol.
 Born in London of an Irish family, he was educated at Wimbledon College and has a University of Surrey BA (Hons) in English and History from Froebel College in Roehampton, London.
-For several years, he was in a relationship with TV presenter Carol Vorderman.

-He is married to dress designer Paulina.
+He is married to Paulina.
 Their engagement was announced in The Times on 26 December 2014.
-They married on 13 June 2015 at the Bristol Planetarium.
+They married on 13 June 2015 in the Bristol Planetarium.